-- Interest income decreased by ₱0.004 million or equivalent to 48% due to lower bank balance for this period. - Recovery of asset previously written off is ₱0.25 million this period compared to ₱0.17 million last year or an increase of P .08 million or 48% equivalent. - Rental income increased by P0.67 this period or equivalent to 319%. - No management fee is recognized for this year. - Professional fee increased by ₱0.73 million or equivalent to 60%.
-The increase pertains to payment of legal fees. - Other Services increased by ₱0.63 million or 109% for payment of services for asset management, transfer and registration.
+- Interest income decreased by P0.004 million or equivalent to 48% due to lower bank balance for this period. - Recovery of asset previously written off is P0.25 million this period compared to P0.17 million last year or an increase of P.08 or 48% equivalent. - Rental income of P0.67 increased is recognized this period or equivalent to 319%. - No management fee is recognized for this year. - Professional fee increased by ₱0.73 million or equivalent to 60%.
+The increase pertains to payment of legal fees. - Other Services increased by ₱0.63 million or 109% for payment of services for asset management, transfer and registration. - Rent expense for the period is P2.62 million as compared to P0.04 million last year, increased by P2.6 million.
+The increase is mainly due to payment of arrears on associations dues to Landco Business Park as well as penalties from years 2011 to September 2018 concerning the Legaspi Property.

-- Rent expense for the period is P2.62 million as compared to P0.04 million last year, increased by P2.6 million.
-The increase is mainly due to payment of arrears on associations dues to Landco Business Park as well as penalties from years 2011 to September 2018 concerning the Legaspi Property. - Taxes and licenses increased by ₱1.07 million or equivalent to 678% mainly due to payment of Real Property Taxes of the Legazpi for the 1st to 3rd Quarter of 2018. - Depreciation increased by ₱0.24 million due to the depreciation of a new purchased transportation equipment. - Other expenses increased by ₱20.95 million mainly due to the current year payment of the compromise settlement to Bangko Sentral ng Pilipinas involving a litigation. - The Company sold its Legaspi Property in favor of Pacific Mall Corporation for ₱51,823,306.50.
-While the sale resulted to loss of P24.9 million representing the difference between the selling price and the fair market value of the Legaspi property as recognized in the books as well as taxes paid by the company in view of the sale.
+- Taxes and licenses increased by P1.07 million or equivalent to 678% mainly due to payment of Real Property Taxes of the Legazpi for the 1st to 3rd Quarter of 2018. - Depreciation increased by P 0.24 million due to the depreciation of a new purchased transportation equipment. - Other expenses increased by P20.95 million mainly due to the current year payment of the compromise settlement to Bangko Sentral ng Pilipinas involving a litigation. - The Company sold its Legaspi Property in favor of Pacific Mall Corporation for P51,823,306.50.
+While the sale resulted to loss of P18.05 million representing the difference between the selling price and the fair market value of the Legaspi property as recognized in the books.
 The Company was able to settle the accumulating liabilities due on the said property.
 In addition, the Company was able to generate cash to defray the expenses for the clean-up activity and to venture into other investments.